This DIY Starbucks vanilla bean powder can be made at home with just 2 ingredients: sugar and vanilla bean caviar!

 Vanilla beans are very pricey when you purchase them in the grocery store.
 Be prepared to pay $10-$20 PER BEAN when you are looking to purchase them at the grocery store.

-But with so many things, there is power of pooling resources and buying in bulk.
-I found a Facebook group that is a co-op that and the organizer for buying responsibly sourced vanilla beans.
+But with so many things, there is the power of pooling resources and buying in bulk.
+I found a Facebook group that is a co-op and the organizer for buying responsibly sourced vanilla beans.
 The group is Vanilla Bean Co-Op.
 There are questions to answer before you are allowed into the group.

 Read through all the files, all the instructions and learn before you put in an order.
 You are able to purchase vanilla beans by the ounce, not by the each.
 Keep in mind different beans from different regions of the world will have different flavor notes, length, width and moisture content.
 The admins of the group will tell you all about each bean before you purchase them.